Reduce risk, fulfill customer requests and stay relevant

 6. Re-screen as needed.
 Regulations and requirements will continue to change.
 Once your full formulation data is collected in Toxnot, it's easy to re-screen your products as these changes occur.
 We maintain up-to-date regulatory lists for you, eliminating the need to contact your suppliers each time a regulation updates.
 Knowing the chemical contents of your products also reduces your costs in reporting under new and additional product transparency standards or working with third party auditors.
 This more future-proof approach will save you time and increase your agility in responding to customer requests.

 Which chemicals will be regulated or draw the ire of consumers next is uncertain.
-Knowing what's in your product formulations will help you be ready to act.
+Knowing what's in your product formulations will help you be ready to act and innovate.

 7. Stay Proactive.
 The roadmap and requirements for product stewardship are constantly being rewritten.
 Which chemicals will be regulated or draw the ire of consumers next is uncertain.
 Knowing what’s in your product formulations will help you to be ready to act.
 Proactively seeking out alternatives to possible chemicals of concern can provide a first mover advantage.